JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 He has been recognised as a leading tax adviser in a range of publications including Asia Pacific Legal 500, Best Lawyers, Chambers Global and Doyle's Guide.

+Reynah was appointed a Member (in the general division) of the Order of Australia (AM) in the Australia Day Honours announced in January 2019.
 In 2013, Reynah served as the first President of the Law Institute of Victoria from an Asian Australian background.
 He is a member of the Board of Taxation Advisory Panel and the tax committee of the Law Council of Australia.

 Advised on tax issues relating to its initial public offering and listing on the Australian Securities Exchange, including preparing the Australian tax section for the prospectus